 Until recently, robotics in the warehouse seemed out of reach due to the capital costs of automation, and the lingering doubts about ROI.
 But as warehouse executives are being tasked with making their operations more efficient and cost effective, there’s a welcome ‘bot revolution’ in the supply chain industry.

 Now more than ever, robots are transforming e-commerce fulfillment operations by bringing consistency, efficiency, and flexibility to material handling in the warehouse.
 But while you may recognize the need for automating your warehouse, you’re bound to have plenty of questions surrounding the best systems to help you meet your needs.

-Given our experience helping customers successfully deploy automation in the warehouse, we’ve compiled a list of the top things to consider when selecting automation for your warehouse.
+Given our experience helping customers successfully deploy automation in the warehouse, we’ve compiled a list of the top warehouse automation considerations when selecting a path to automation for your warehouse.
 From ease of deployment to productivity challenges, it’s a tough choice.
 We make it easier.
 Let’s dive in.

 Fixed vs. Flexible

 The primary differentiator in industrial automation is the choice between “fixed” and “flexible” warehouse automation.
 While fixed automation systems—including complex AS/RS solutions—are valuable to higher-volume distribution centers, flexible automation systems, particularly mobile, are more versatile and have lower capital investments and total ownership costs.

 Scalability & Adaptability

 As warehouse operations evolve, there will be a need for smarter and more adaptable automated equipment that can be easily adjusted and scaled up to meet changing business needs.

 Design & Planning

 You must understand the future needs, current challenges, and overall business goals of warehouse operations, and have clarity on the expected return on investment (ROI).
 But automation isn’t just about a strong financial ROI or warehouse and distribution center efficiency; it’s also about productivity gains and quality of life for the human labor force.

 Ease of Deployment

 Deployment typically includes delivery, installation, system setup, and configuration, in addition to onsite robot and support system testing and validation.
 This includes integrating safety measures and quality controls to ensure that integrated system performance matches warehouse management’s expectations.